1. Home

 In some cases, it is not necessary to apply for leave to appeal, since an appeal may lie from your case by operation of law.

-If the Court of Appeal agrees to hear your case, they may confirm, amend or strike down the judgment, or order the holding of a new trial.
+If the Court of Appeal agrees to hear your case, it may confirm, amend or strike down the judgment, or order the holding of a new trial.

 It may take several months between the date of the end of the trial and the decision rendered by the Court of Appeal.